muety/wakapi/README.md

 Wakapi adds a "padding" of two minutes before the third heartbeat.
 This is why total times will slightly vary between Wakapi and WakaTime.
 </details>

+## 🌳 Treeware
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/muety/wakapi) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

+## 👏 Support
+Coding in open source is my passion and I would love to do it on a full-time basis and make a living from it one day.
+So if you like this project, please consider supporting it 🙂.
+You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponsor.
+Every little donation is highly appreciated and boosts my motivation to keep improving Wakapi!

 ## 🙏 Thanks
 I highly appreciate the efforts of **[@alanhamlett](https://github.com/alanhamlett)** and the WakaTime team and am thankful for their software being open source.